Karachi Breeze: Blue Line

 The Blue Line will extend from Merewether Tower in central Karachi, to Bahria Town in northeast Karachi at a total length of 30 km along Jahangir Road, and Shahrah-e-Pakistan to Sohrab Goth and onto Superhighway.
 It will be the first privately funded transport system in Pakistan being funded by the Bahria Town Group.
-Provincial Minister for Transport Syed Nasir Shah told Jang that the Blue Lines would have 9 stations and 3 of them would be underground.
+Provincial Minister for Transport Syed Nasir Shah told Jang that the Blue Line will have 9 stations with 3 of them underground.
 Under the project, 357,000 passengers will be able to travel annually.